github/codeql/java/ql/automodel/src/README.md

 #### Framework Mode Sink Candidates

-Sink candidates in framework mode are inputs to calls.
-As, in framework mode, we work on the implementation of a callable, these inputs are represented by a method's parameter definition.
+Sink candidates in framework mode are modelled as formal parameters of functions defined within the framework.
+We use these to represent the corresponding inputs of function calls in a client codebase, which would be passed into those parameters.

 For example, customer code could call the `Files.copy` method: